2010 South American U-20 Women's Championship

 The 2010 South American Under-20 Women's Football Championship was the 4th instance of the South American Under-20 Women Championship.
-It was held from March 3 to 17 in Bucaramanga, Colombia.
+It was held from 3 to 17 March in Bucaramanga, Colombia.
 All matches were played at the Estadio Alfonso Lopez.
 The winners, Brazil, and the runners-up, Colombia, qualified for 2010 FIFA U-20 Women's World Cup held in Germany.

 Group stage

 Group A

 All times are local (UTC-5).

 Group B

 All times are local (UTC-5).

 Knockout stage

 The winners of the two semifinal matches will qualify directly to the 2010 FIFA U-20 Women's World Cup held in Germany.